 Annie Gerber is a native Arkansan who has a Bachelor of Fine Arts in music from Ouachita Baptist University but later switched her main focus to film and photography.
 Annie spent several years working as a Teaching Assistant at the prestigious photography program at the School of Cinematic and Performing Arts in both New York and Los Angeles.
 For the past 4 years she has maintained her position as the Director of Operations for the Hot Springs Documentary Film Festival.

-BROOK OLSEN - Vice President
+BROOK OLSEN - Director

 A Utah native, Brook moved to Hot Springs as a young adult and stumbled upon Low Key Arts as a welcoming fresh perspective for a small town.
 As she experienced live music and met people from around the world she began to feel a part of a community.
 Contributing time and energy to keep it vibrant and cared for was easy to do.
 Because her father was a musician, she supports all events surrounding creativity and performance.
 She also believes in a free-thinking democratic society that celebrates diversity.
 As a librarian, she upholds ideas surrounding freedom to explore, freedom of expression, and a joy for lifelong learning.